Emeka Egbuka: Early life

 Egbuka was born in Tacoma, Washington and grew up in Steilacoom, Washington.
 He began playing football at a young age, and initially wanted to play college football for the Oregon Ducks.
-His admiration for the program came from their uniforms and his idolization of late Ducks linebacker Fotu Leiato, a fellow Steliacoom native and childhood mentor of Egbuka.
+His admiration for the program came from their uniforms and his idolization of late Ducks linebacker Fotu Leiato, a fellow Steilacoom native and childhood mentor of Egbuka.
 He attended Steilacoom High School and was named the Washington Gatorade Player of the Year as a junior after he caught 83 passes for 1,607 yards and 25 touchdowns and compiled 2,240 all-purpose yards with three punt return touchdowns and four rushing touchdowns.
 Egbuka was also a standout baseball athlete, playing center fielder throughout his youth career.
 When he was 8 years old, he won the MLB's Pitch, Hit & Run competition for his age group.
 Egbuka credits baseball as a contributor for his athleticism, and claims it helped him develop into a better wide receiver.
 Egbuka was rated a five-star recruit and committed to play college football at Ohio State.